imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 As stated before, this tutorial is meant to give you a starting point and a reference implementation.
 We are just getting started with the journey of training TTS models.
 I think there are multiple ways to improve the performance of the model.
 Some of the ways are:

-- Use a larger dataset *(currently it is trained on ~1000 samples, we need to 10x this atleast to get respectable results)*
+- Use a larger dataset *(currently it is trained on ~1000 samples, we need to atleast 10x the size to get respectable results)*
-- Data Preprocessing *(we need to preprocess the data to remove the special tokens and to make sure the data is in the correct format.
-We can further break the audio into smaller chunks, clean the audio by denoising, etc)*
+- Data Preprocessing *(we can preprocess the data to handle the special tokens and to make sure the data is in the correct format.
+We can further break the audio into smaller and cleaner chunks, clean the audio by denoising, etc)*
 - Data Diversification *(we need to diversify the data to improve the performance of the model.
-We can use data augmentation techniques or have audio from multiple speakers speaking in different situations, also have different speed change, pitch change, etc)*
+We can use data augmentation techniques or have audio from multiple speakers speaking in different speed, pitch, language, accent, etc)*
 - Use Reinforcement Learning to fine-tune the model *(we can add explicit rewards like WER, SECS, etc to the training loop to improve the quality of the generated speech)*
 - and more...

-As neural codecs continue to improve and language models become more capable, this approach is likely to become even more effective and widely adopted in production TTS systems.
+Do let me know if you have any questions or suggestions.
+If you want to contribute to this guide, please feel free to submit a pull request.
+If you want to discuss something, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/imohitmayank/). :wave: